KeziaSaahene/transborder-freight-data-analysis/README.md

 • Combine yearly datasets into one final dataset for analysis.
 • Reviewed the dataset documentation to understand column definitions and codes.
 • Performed exploratory data analysis to Conducted initial exploratory analysis to:
 •	Check number of rows and columns
 •	Understand data types
 •	Identify missing or duplicate values

 # Step 3 - Data Preparation
+• Loaded the dataset into Power BI.
+•	Renamed ambiguous column headers  for better clarity.
+•	Replaced coded values using the provided data dictionary.
-•
+•	Created new features.

 # Step 4 - Analysis